jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-main-states.md

 ## Parallel state

-The parallel state ([documentation](json.html#State/Parallel)) allows to exectute multiple states sequentially but during a single iteration of the controller.
-Hence the `Parallel` name here is not intended in the sense of multi-threading, but in the sense that all the states will run at the current iteration.
+The parallel state ([documentation](json.html#State/Parallel)) allows to execute multiple states in parallel.
+Since the FSM execution is actually single-threaded, the states are actually executed sequentially in a single controller iteration.

 ```yaml
 # Define an additional MetaTasks state that moves the right hand